-Make this easy gluten-free dessert for under $2.00, with a yield of 48!
-Read on and let us show you how to make them.
+Make this easy, gluten-free dessert for just a few dollars, with a yield of 48!
+Read on, and let us show you how to make them.

 If you’re using a recipe that leaves you with some leftover egg whites, do not waste them!
 Instead, turn them into egg white cookies!

 Ingredients for Forgotten Cookies